Your ideal role could be ...

 • 13%Growth

-In employment of healthcare occupations over the next decade
+In employment of health care occupations over the next decade

 • $75KMedian Salary

-For healthcare practitioners and technical occupations, ranging from $30K to $163K averages
+For health care practitioners and technical occupations, ranging from $30K to $163K averages

 Predicted annually over the next decade due to workers retiring or transferring careers